Avian influenza

 Where is the situation right now?

-While the risk of avian influenza for all poultry remains low (meaning the event is rare but does occur), following recent confirmed cases, BASC is encouraging members and others to remain vigilant and aware of the symptoms of the disease and to follow the latest biosecurity advice.
+BASC is reminding members and others to remain vigilant and aware of the symptoms of the disease and to follow the latest biosecurity advice.

-Additional mandatory restrictions will apply in any disease control zones, which are put in surrounding an ‘infected premises’ where avian influenza has been confirmed in poultry or other captive birds.
+Mandatory restrictions apply in any disease control zones, which are put in surrounding an ‘infected premises’ where avian influenza has been confirmed in poultry or other captive birds.

 Defra and the Welsh government have published guidance to support land managers and ornithologists to mitigate the impact of avian influenza in wild birds.